 |EDE 753 Int.
 STEM Ped. and Inst.
 Design||3|

-- All ELM, CHD and ESP courses require current clearances and minimum 2.5 GPA to register, except ELM 200 and ELM 220, which require 2.0 GPA.
+- All ELM, CHD and ESP courses require current clearances and minimum 2.5 GPA to register for courses, except ELM 200 and 220, which require 2.0 GPA to register.

 - Candidates must follow policies for Admission to Teacher Education as stated in the Teacher Education Handbook.